base-cms/base-cms/packages/marko-web-icons/README.md

 <icon name="alert" modifiers=["xl", "light", "shadow"] />
 ```

+Finally, any icon not specifically set to `light` or `dark` that also matches a brand (e.g. `facebook`) will have its brand color applied.
+See the `$marko-web-icon-brand-colors` map variable within `scss/_variables.scss` for a list of supported brands.

 ## Development
 Anytime a new icon `svg` file is added (or the wrapping Vue component template changes), run the `build.js` file found in the project root.
 This will generate a new Vue file for the icon.